FRINXio/translation-units-docs/README.md

 ### DEVICE YANG
 In case od Netconf units, the device yang represents command sent to the device in device YANG model.
+This section is a link to XML unit test input testing this configuration.

 ### UNIT